 |Trees on the Common|

 Many trees on the Common were felled in the decade following the Conservation Plan.
-The Common lost 6 trees this way in 2008 and another 7 in 2009.
 A few replacements were planted with the help of funding by FoMC and the Cambridge Preservation Society.
-Then the 2009-14 Management Plan lamented the diminishing stock of trees on the Common and made the point that "the management of the trees on Midsummer Common requires careful planning and specialist knowledge of the site and the trees already present".
+The 2009-14 Management Plan for the Common lamented the diminishing stock of trees on the Common and made the point that "the management of the trees on Midsummer Common requires careful planning and specialist knowledge of the site and the trees already present".

 So in 2010 the City Council embarked on a large consultation exercise to gauge public opinion on a replacement planting programme.
-Close to 300 people responded including FoMC which submitted its own proposals.
-The City Council considered these and came up with a programme that would aim "to maintain and enhance a healthy tree stock on Midsummer Common and Jesus Green for present and future generations" and "sustain and enhance the existing local historic and important landscape character, of which the trees are a key part".
+Close to 300 people responded and the Council came up with a programme that would aim "to maintain and enhance a healthy tree stock on Midsummer Common and Jesus Green for present and future generations" and "sustain and enhance the existing local historic and important landscape character, of which the trees are a key part".
 This could be achieved by "introducing a long-term tree planting and replacement strategy.
 By planting trees to a positive, structured layout supported by a management plan we can ensure that future generations will enjoy these treasured resources".

-The council allocated about £50,000 for the scheme.
-This resulted in 43 new tree plantings, 7 trees felled and replaced and 3 trees relocated.
+The council allocated about £50,000 for the scheme which resulted in 43 new tree plantings, 7 trees felled and replaced and 3 trees relocated.
 The new trees were a mixture of horse chestnuts, weeping willows, silver limes, London planes and black poplars.
-The City Council organised a weekly watering of these new plantings and all survived a first dry summer.

 Location and profile of the trees